 3. Interview statements: Considering the Covid-19-imposed mask-wearing and social distancing recommendations, which interview statement filming option is the most appropriate for your group?
 Please select one.

-☐ Interviewees wear masks until the videographer steps away (≥6 ft/2 m) and begins filming.
+☒ Interviewees wear masks until the videographer steps away (≥6 ft/2 m) and begins filming.
 The interviewee then removes the mask for line delivery only.
 When the shot is acquired, the interviewee puts the mask back on.
 Statements can be filmed outside if weather permits.

 ☐ Interviewees self-record interview statements outside of the filming date.
 JoVE can provide support for this option.